AshishUjjwal/Health-Plus/README.md

 ## Contributing

-If you'd like to contribute to the Dentacarehub Website, please follow the [Contributing Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the HealthPlus Website, please follow the [Contributing Guidelines](CONTRIBUTING.md).